What does it consist of:

-Relumino is an Oculus VR mobile application, which works together with the VR virtual reality glasses Gear VR to help people with vision problems to see better.
-The name given to the app is because Relumino means in Latin "to re-illuminate"
+Relumino is a mobile application of Oculus VR, which works alongside Gear VR glasses to help visually impaired people see better.
+The name they have given to the app is because Relumino means in Latin "to illuminate again"

-The app processes the images of the videos projected through the back camera of a smartphone and makes the images more suitable for those with a visual disability.
+The app processes the images of the videos projected through the rear camera of a smartphone and makes the images more suitable for those with some visual impairment.
 Thus, its users can enlarge and reduce the image, highlight its outline, adjust the contrast and brightness, reverse the color and add color filters to the screen.
-Thus, people with visual problems can obtain clearer images when they want to read a book or visualize an object.
+Thus, visually impaired people can obtain clearer images when they want to read a book or visualize an object.

-The software reallocates the images that are invisible to those affected by the so-called 'tunnel vision' to place them in the visible parts of the eye, that is, correct the loss of peripheral vision to pass it to the central vision.
-When users define the size of a blind spot for the first time, the application places the point in the visible surrounding parts and places the images within the tunnel or visible range.
-Samsung says that "unlike other visual aids with similar quality that often cost thousands of dollars, Relumino users can enjoy equivalent features at a much more affordable price."
+The software reassigns the images that are invisible to those affected by the so-called 'tunnel vision' to place them in the visible parts of the eye, that is, correct the loss of peripheral vision to pass it to central vision.
+When users define the size of a blind spot for the first time, the application places the blind spot in the visible surrounding parts and places the images within the tunnel or visible range.
+Samsung says that "unlike other visual aids of similar quality that often cost thousands of dollars, Relumino users can enjoy equivalent features at a much more affordable price."

-This device is included in the Tecnoaccesible catalog and functionally characterized, you can check it at: https://tecnoaccesible.net/content/relumino .
+This device is included in the catalog of Technoaccessible and functionally characterized, you can check it in: https://tecnoaccesible.net/content/relumino .